Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 **How to migrate:**

->Notice how the signature of the legacy transformer's `transformInternal` method is similar to the Hello World T-Engine's `transformInternal` method in [HelloWorldController].
+>Notice how the signature of the Legacy Transformer's `transformInternal` method is similar to the Hello World T-Engine's `transformInternal` method in [HelloWorldController].

 The [Custom transform API] section describes how to add transform logic to a custom T-Engine.
-In short, the logic in the `transformInternal` method in a legacy transformer can be copied into a new T-Engine and modified to use the parameters provided by the `/transform` endpoint.
+In short, the logic in the `transformInternal` method in a Legacy Transformer can be copied into a new T-Engine and modified to use the parameters provided by the `/transform` endpoint.
 An example of this can be seen in the [HelloWorldController.java].